 The DREAM Act, should it finally become law, would also repeal section 505 of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA).
 Section 505 of the IIRIRA is written to discourage states from offering in-state tuition or other higher education benefits to undocumented students.
 It requires states offering undocumented students in-state tuition to also offer the same tuition rates to citizens and lawful permanent residents who graduated from the states’ high schools but who do not now live in the state.

 While the DREAM Act would not require states to provide in-state tuition to undocumented students, it would repeal the IIRIRA stipulation that forces the states supporting undocumented students to support former state residents as well.
 This repeal would return authority for such a decision back to the states.

 In the time since IIRIRA became law, 17 state legislatures have decided it is worth the 505 penalty to offer undocumented students, and all other high school graduates from that state living elsewhere, in-state tuition rates at public colleges and universities.
-This map identifies these states, as well as those that restrict or partially support undocumented students:

 Deferred Action for Childhood Arrivals Program

 After the 112th Congress once again failed to pass the DREAM Act, President Obama directed the Department of Homeland security to initiate the Deferred Action for Childhood Arrivals (DACA) program, which essentially provides guidelines for applying “prosecutorial discretion” when dealing with young undocumented immigrants.
 Prosecutorial discretion could be interpreted to simply mean not deporting someone without proper legal status if they meet requirements outlined in the DREAM Act for conditional permanent residency.
 Undocumented students may qualify for DACA consideration if they:

 - Were under age of 31 as of June 15th, 2012